ItsNasher/ccappdev/README.md

   3. `npm install` to download dependencies

   ## Login Register
-  - Sessions (so that log out works, and the site remembers who is logged on)
+  - ~~Sessions (so that log out works, and the site remembers who is logged on)~~

   ## Main Forum
-  - Do the whole thing
+  - Add authentication (so that if you aren't logged in, you cant post or comment or go to profile).

   ## Create Post (including tag filters)
   - ~~Allow uploading of video links~~